 Additional books that students might read are recommended at the end of each lesson most weeks, but I suspect that most students will have plenty to read between the required books and internet source material.

 Both studies have an occasional Protestant slant.
 The inclusion of The Morning Star of the Reformation at the younger level and suggested internet resources at the upper level present a decidedly Protestant version of the life of John Wycliffe.
-Treatment of Martin Luther and the Reformation in general is generally through a Protestant lens.
+The treatment of Martin Luther and the Reformation, in general, is generally through a Protestant lens.

 Most of the books used in both studies are more religiously neutral even though they cover religious events.